Architecture

 Area Location

-Components internal/component/ (api, bgp, cli, config, firewall, flowexport, gnmi, iface, ike, ipsec, l2tp, ldp, lg, mcp, pki, pppoe, resolve, rsvpte, ssh, storage, telemetry, traffic, vpp, web, ...)
+Components (api, bgp, cli, config, firewall, gnmi, iface, ike, l2tp, lg, mcp, pki, resolve, ssh, storage, telemetry, traffic, vpp, web. ). internal/component/

-Plugin implementations internal/plugins/ and internal/component/bgp/plugins/
+Plugin implementations internal/plugins/internal/component/bgp/plugins/

-Plugin infrastructure internal/component/plugin/ (registry, process, hub, SDK)
+Plugin infrastructure (registry, process, hub, SDK). internal/component/plugin/

-Programs cmd/ze/ (build tags: ze_core, ze_test, ze_chaos, ze_perf, ze_analyze)
+Programs (build tags: ze_core, ze_test, ze_chaos, ze_perf, ze_analyze). cmd/ze/

-Public SDKs pkg/plugin/sdk/, pkg/plugin/rpc/, pkg/zefs/
+Public SDKs pkg/plugin/sdk/pkg/plugin/rpc/pkg/zefs/

 Tests test/ (.ci files), *_test.go